- Guide Map

 At the end of the games the final point totals are tallied and displayed, and players can see the virtual prize that they have won, as well as compare themselves to the high scores.

 Toy Story Midway Mania is an EXTREMELY popular attraction and wait times are frequently in excess of one hour.
-Use Disney's FASTPASS, a return voucher offering little or no waiting time at select attractions.
-Note that this attraction is so popular that FastPasses are frequently gone by noon -- if you want to ride, arrive early!
+Use Disney's FASTPASS+.
+Note that this attraction is so popular that FastPass times are frequently gone by noon!

 Because each car holds four passengers, Cast Members frequently will call for single riders or a party of two to fill a car.
 Be sure to keep your ears open!